SuperOfficeDocs/superoffice-docs/docs/onsite/service/set-up-guide.md

 4. You also have the option of installing and overwriting the customer web templates, or leave your own customized one in place (if you have done customizations).
 If you choose to install/overwrite the templates, the installer will attempt to make a backup copy.
 For new installations, always leave this field checked.

 5. Let the installer  create an IIS site based on the hostname you entered.
-If the IIS website it already available on the webserver then you need to uncheck the **Create IIS web site**.
+If the IIS website it already available on the webserver then you need to uncheck the **Create IIS website**.

 ### Configure startup data